 O mundo imaginário

-During the X Biennial of Art and Culture of São Tomé and Príncipe, Nunes shows an installation in which she combines two of her own paintings with a Santomean tabua, crafted by the generation that initiated this art from.
+During the X Biennial of São Tomé, À (re)Descoberta de NÓS (Rediscovering Ourselves), Nunes shows an installation in which she combines two of her own paintings with a tabua, crafted by the generation that initiated this from of play in Santana.
+During her project O mundo imaginário, girls were involved in the game for the first time.
 The board symbolises the resurgence of social imageries in São Tomé and represents a movement towards gender equality.
 The paintings envision a possible future.
-Collectively, these artworks offer an opportunity to consider possibilities beyond the constraints of current reality.
+Collectively, the installation reflects on the colonial past, its impact on gender issues and suggests new perspectives for the future.